DevHyperCoder/heater/README.md

 ## Getting Started

-Install Heater by running `pip install discord-heater` (once it has been released on PyPi) on your Terminal or Command Prompt.
+Install Heater by running `pip install discord-heater` on your Terminal or Command Prompt.

 To generate a project, just type `discord-heater` or `python -m discord-heater`.
 Then it will ask you a few questions (name of the project, dependencies, prefix, etc).